 It is common practice to summer houseplants outdoors, and as autumn’s cooler temps creep in, we bring them back indoors.
 But beware!
 Insects can hitch a ride inside with them.
-Here are a few steps we recommend you follow before moving houseplants back indoors.
+Here are a few steps we recommend before moving your houseplants back indoors.

 • Thoroughly inspect the plants’ stems, trunks, soil and leaves, especially the undersides of leaves, for insects.

 • Hose off the entire plant to knock off any insects, dust and pollen.
 Allow the plant to dry.

 • Spray the entire plant, especially the undersides of the leaves, with Neem Oil.
 It is a non-toxic insecticide, mite killer, and fungicide, which is safe to use on edibles, like herbs.